ercanersoy/PIC-XC8-USART-Library/README.md

 # PIC XC8 USART Library

-Copyright (C) 2020-2021 Ercan Ersoy
+Copyright (C) 2020-2024 Ercan Ersoy

 This USART library is useful for USART data communications.

-This USART library licensed by CC0-1.0 Universal License.
+This USART library licensed by MIT License.

 ## Usage